 You are learning to stay present when someone shares feedback with you.
 Your first instinct may be to defend, explain, or dismiss, but you can now pause and let the message land before responding.
 You do not yet analyze the feedback deeply, but you no longer treat it as an attack.
 You recognize that your initial emotional reaction and the actual content of the feedback are two separate things.

-Growth mindset vs fixed mindset framework underpinning the shift from defensive feedback reception to treating feedback as a tool for deliberate improvement at L3-L4
+Growth mindset vs fixed mindset framework underpinning the L2-L3 boundary shift from defensive reception to active seeking, and the L3-L4 transition from treating feedback as self-worth judgment to redefining it as growth data